smartloli/EFAK/README.md

 # Committers

-Thanks to the following members for maintaining the project:
+Thanks to the following members for maintaining the project.

 |Alias |Github |Email |
 |:-- |:-- |:-- |